PCA Reduced Gaussian Mixture Models with Applications in Superresolution: Minimization Algorithm

 with $X_0=A$ for computing the orthonormal polar factor of a full rank matrix $A$.
 Unfortunately, the convergence of this iteration requires that $\|I-A^\tT A\|_F<1$, which is usually not fulfilled in our case. \end{remark}

 Note that for any $r\in \mathbb N$, the matrix $U^{(r)}$ belongs to the Stiefel manifold, such that $\eta(\|I_d-U^\tT U\|_F)=1$ in a neighborhood of $U^{(r)}$.
-Thus, we can replace the gradient with respect to $H$ by gradients with respect to $G$ in \eqref{PALM_eins} and \eqref{PALM_zwei}.
+Thus, we can replace the gradient with respect to $H$ by the gradient with respect to $G$ in \eqref{PALM_eins}.
 Then the iteration scheme reads as